Ukraine corruption scandal ousts top officials during war

 Entrenched corruption long has made foreign investors and governments wary of doing business with Ukraine.
 Allegations by Ukraine’s journalists and nonprofits about corruption at high levels of government, in courts and in business have lingered under Zelenskyy, despite a proliferation of anti-corruption panels and measures, according to a U.S. State Department 2020 country report.

 Last June, the EU agreed to put Ukraine on a path toward membership in the bloc.
-In order to join, countries must meet economic and political conditions, including a commitment to the rule of law and other democratic principles.
+To join, countries must meet economic and political conditions, including a commitment to the rule of law and other democratic principles.

 Ukraine has applied to join NATO, too, but the military alliance is not about to offer an invitation, because of the country's contested borders, defense establishment shortcomings and, in part, its corruption issues.